simark/documentation/README.md

 layout: home
 ---

 **Welcome on wallabag documentation**.
 Thanks to this tool, we hope that you can easily use wallabag and work with it.

 Today, we have three documentations: for **users**, for **developers** and for **administrators**.
 Just select your language and good reading!
-Feel free to [contribute to this documentation](https://github.com/wallabag/documentation).
-It's your documentation.
+Feel free to [contribute to this documentation](https://github.com/wallabag/documentation): it's your documentation.

+This documentation is generated thanks to [couscous.io](http://couscous.io/).

 ## License